Student Handbook: Section 5: General College Policies

 - Only members of the Daemen College community may ride in the College vans.
 A list of all passengers must be provided to campus safety at the time of van pick-up.

-- A group may be denied the use of a van at the discretion of the van coordinator if:
+- A group may be denied the use of a van at the discretion of the Office of Campus Safety if:

 - The group requesting a van plans to attend a bar or other social event where the activity will include the consumption of alcohol.